yunkunrao/tendermint.com/content/blog/on-thedao-and-blockchain-governance.md

 bail out banks.

 Comparing the rescue of TheDAO to the oligopoly of the too-big-to-fail US banks is a stretch.
-The analogy would be better had TheDAO failed due to bad investments, or if it had somehow turned into a ponzi scheme.
+The analogy would be better had if TheDAO failed due to bad investments, or if it had somehow turned into a ponzi scheme.
 But that is not the case here.
-The very mechanism that was designed to protect the DTH were unexpected used against them.
-If any bank were to roll back their ledger database after getting hacked in a singular event, as long as it could do so and recover cleanly, nobody would complain that the bank were rescued becasue it was too-big-to-fail.
+The very mechanism that was designed to protect the DTH were unexpectedly used against them.
+If any bank (or the Fed) were to roll back their database after getting hacked in a singular event, as long as it could do so and recover cleanly, nobody would complain that the bank were rescued.

 ### Moral Hazard - Tyrrany of the Majority